microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 This pruning is referred to as "operator type reduction" in this documentation.

 - The helper python script requires the standard ONNX Runtime python package to be installed.
 Install the ONNX Runtime python package from https://pypi.org/project/onnxruntime/.
 Version 1.5.2 or later is required.
-  To enable operator type reduction, version 1.7 or later is required.
   - `pip install onnxruntime`
   - Ensure that any existing ONNX Runtime python package was uninstalled first, or use `-U` with the above command to upgrade an existing package.

-- Additionally, if you want to enable operator type reduction, the Flatbuffers python package should be installed.
+- Additionally, if you want to enable operator type reduction, version 1.7 of ONNX Runtime is required, and the flatbuffers python package must be installed.
   - `pip install flatbuffers`

 - Copy all the ONNX models you wish to convert and use with the minimal build into a directory.

 - Convert the ONNX models to ORT format
+  - Run the helper script to convert the models
+    - For ONNX Runtime version 1.8 or later you can use ONNX Runtime python package:
+      - `python -m onnxruntime.tools.convert_onnx_models_to_ort <path to directory containing one or more .onnx models>`
+    - Alternatively use the conversion script in the ONNX Runtime repository:
-  - `python <ONNX Runtime repository root>/tools/python/convert_onnx_models_to_ort.py <path to directory containing one or more .onnx models>`
+      - `python <ONNX Runtime repository root>/tools/python/convert_onnx_models_to_ort.py <path to directory containing one or more onnx models>`
-    - To enable operator type reduction, specify the `--enable_type_reduction` option.
+  - To enable operator type reduction, specify the `--enable_type_reduction` option
-  - For each ONNX model an ORT format model will be created with '.ort' as the file extension.
+  - For each ONNX model an ORT format model will be created with '.ort' as the file extension
   - A configuration file will also be created.
     If operator type reduction is enabled, the file will be called `required_operators_and_types.config`.
     Otherwise, the file will be called `required_operators.config`.

 Example:

-Running `'python <ORT repository root>/tools/python/convert_onnx_models_to_ort.py /models'` where the '/models' directory contains ModelA.onnx and ModelB.onnx
+Running `python -m onnxruntime.tools.convert_onnx_models_to_ort /models` where the '/models' directory contains ModelA.onnx and ModelB.onnx
   - Will create /models/ModelA.ort and /models/ModelB.ort
   - Will create /models/required_operators.config